smwesten-usgs/swb/example/README.md

 The first section of the control file defines the number of gridcells, the coordinates of the lower left-hand corner, the gridcell resolution, and an optional *projection definition* needed for making use of datasets of varying geographic projections. *If all of your input grids match the initial SWB grid definition as defined in this first section, then `BASE_PROJECTION_DEFINITION` is not needed.*

 In this example, the SWB grid resolution may be changed by simply commenting out one SWB `GRID` definition and uncommenting an alternative `GRID` definition.
 Projection information may be found [here](http://spatialreference.org); PROJ4 strings are listed for many common projection systems.
-In our example we're using UTM16, with units of **feet**.
+In our example we're using UTM16, with units of **feet**. *Note that changing the base project grid resolution is only possible if a *`BASE_PROJECTION_DEFINITION`* control file statement is present.*

     #      ncol  nrow XLL     YLL              resolution
     #GRID  520   695  1092610 16670600         100.0